thibaudmerlin/IntuneComplianceNotification-template/README.md

 - Gather the function URI and save it
 - Change variable in remediation scripts ($client, $funcUri)

-## 4. Package the win32 app and deploy it to devices
+## 5. Package the win32 app and deploy it to devices
 - Donwload [win32 prep tool](https://github.com/Microsoft/Microsoft-Win32-Content-Prep-Tool)
-- Put all the files into the logonscript folder in the intunewin package
+- Put all the files into the complianceTask folder in the intunewin package
 - Deploy the App in intune and use the commands :
     - Install Command : Powershell.exe -ExecutionPolicy ByPass -File .\Install.ps1
     - Uninstall Command : Powershell.exe -ExecutionPolicy ByPass -File .\UnInstall.ps1
-## 5. Create the proactive remediation in Intune
+## 6. Create the proactive remediation in Intune
 - Create a proactive remediation with these parameters :
     - Execute in User Context : Yes
     - Execute in Powershell64bits : Yes